 “Mabon: son of the Welsh divine mother Modron, who was said to have been abducted when only three nights old and imprisoned in Gloucester.
 However, since only he was able to control the hound which CULHWCH needed to win the hand of OLWEN, an expeditation was mounted to release Mabon.
 Once free, he duly helped to capture the wild boar TWRCH TRWYTH with the aid of the hound and to take from between the boar’s ears the razor that Olen’s father had demanded.
 Apart from adventures like this, the actions of Mabon are uncertain, suggesting that he may have been a former god, possibly Maponos, a Celtic god of youth, who was incorporated into Welsh mythology as a warrior once his worship was all but forgotten.
 The Romans knew of Maponos, whom they equated with Apollo, the god of prophecy.”
 From The Encyclopedia of Mythology by Arthur Cotterell

 There’s obviously nothing about the Autumn Equinox in there and I’ve always found the reasoning behind calling the Autumn Equinox Mabon nonsensical.
 But to hear some people tell it, naming the Autumn Equinox after Mabon son of Modron is blasphemous.
-It would be like naming Thursday in honor of Thor, what does Thor have to Thursday?
+It would be like naming Thursday in honor of Thor, what does Thor have to do with Thursday?

 Lots of people like to talk about deities and agency, and I can’t help but think of the Autumn Equinox being called Mabon as agency.
 Want your name on the lips of mortals?
 Get a day named after you.
 When I first came across the word Mabon it made me want to learn more about the figure Mabon.
 I can’t be alone in this.
 I’d argue that the reason so many people are familiar with Mabon son of Modron today is because someone named the Autumn Equinox after him.